KLaukkanen/vaisala-assignment/Readme.md

 Rest API for storing temperature and humidity data for cities.
 Provides lookup based on latitude and longitude coordinates.
 Full API specification available at http://localhost:3000/api-docs when deployed.

+# Run requirements

+- Docker.
+While API can also be run with npm, repository contains scripts to run development environment, tests and built deploy on docker containers.

 # Frameworks

 - Express